ronin-co/compiler/README.md

 You don't need to install this package explicitly, as it is already included in the [RONIN client](https://github.com/ronin-co/client).

+However, we would be excited to welcome your feature suggestions or bug fixes for the RONIN compiler.
+Read on to learn more about how to suggest changes.

 ## Contributing

-We would be excited to welcome your suggestions for the RONIN compiler!

 To start contributing code, first make sure you have [Bun](https://bun.sh) installed, which is a JavaScript runtime.